Reconfigurable-Computing-CalPoly-Pomona/cFS_MSTAR/README.md

 ## Setup
 You can follow the following instructions to setup your PYNQ-Z1/Z2 with cFS preinstalled.

+### Creating a bootable SD card with the image file
+Format your SD card (Note that it has to be larger than 8 GB for Z1, and 16 GB for Z2)

+Install the image file above and stored them onto your computer.
+Then use RUFUS with default setting to format the sd card with the bootable image file you downloaded.
+Remember to select the correct boot selection(the image file).

+Once Rufus finishes the process, you can power up your PYNQ board.

 ### Connectint to the board
 You have several ways to establish the connection with your PYNQ-Z1/Z2 board.